 The only thing different was that I don't think anyone saw us.
 In fact on one else was moving or even breathing as far as I can tell other than me and Cole and the two of us were looking at each other and getting closer every second.
 He was going to kiss me.
 I felt kinda afraid for a second because we were doing it on the bus where everyone would see us.
 I wasn't afraid of a kiss.
 I had been kissed before.
 Once.
 Two years ago.
 Cole's face came closer.
 No one could really see us now.
 Did I remember how a kiss felt?

 My eyes slowly opened as I realized that something was making a very bad and loud sound that was very close to my head.
-I half winced, now that I was more awake, as I recognized the sound as my alarm going off for the day.
+I half winced, now that I was more awake and I recognized the sound of my alarm going off for the day.
 I stopped myself from throwing it across the room because it wrecked a perfectly good dream and at the most imperfect time too.

 I reached over with one hand and turned it off before slowing pushing it off the table.
 It's strong, it could take it, I thought as I waited to hear it hit the floor.
 I just heard a dull flop sound instead.
 Damn.
 Something saved it.

 Five days in and I'm starting to dream about him, I told myself as I rubbed a thumb over one of the skulls before I pulled the headphones over my ears to keep them warm before I reached for my iPod, that I had charged last night.
 I was a little early for the bus so I didn't look up as I scrolled through my library looking for the first song I wanted to hear for the day.
 I scrolled past a lot of songs and stopped for a moment over Nickel Back's S.E.X. for a moment longer than I should have.
 I picked a song one artist down and pushed my hands back in my coat, along with the iPad, to keep them warm as well while I waited for the bus to show up.